PC Adjusted Testing for Low Dimensional Parameters: Introduction

 \section{Introduction}

 Testing statistical hypotheses, where one needs to take special care of complications of high dimensional data structures is a staple in modern data science.
-Indeed, a quintessential example of this type problems arise naturally in the context of genetic association studies.
-Although such questions are not specific to the domain of genetic associate studies, the seminal paper of \cite{price2006principal} has put forward a Principal Component (PC) adjustment based procedure to adjust for population stratification type confounding and has been applied across a vast canvas of omics type applications beyond Genome Wide Association Studies (GWAS).
-As another specific example, \cite{barfield2014accounting} explores the applicability of the same principle in epigenome wide association studies.
+Indeed, a quintessential example of this naturally arise in the context of large genetic association studies.
+In the context of genetic association studies, such adjustments are motivated by accounting for hidden confounding due to population stratification.
+In this regard, the seminal paper of \cite{price2006principal} has made a strong case for Principle Component (PC) adjustments to account for population substructure based confounding in genetic association studies.
+The success of this method have thereafter provided impetus for other applied researchers to appeal to a similar philosophy.
+Specifically, as another specific example, \cite{barfield2014accounting} explores the applicability of the same principle in epigenome wide association studies.
 A major appeal of this method, that we will try lend a theoretical lens to in this paper, is availability of the EIGENSTRAT package of \cite{price2006principal} that allows fast implementation of this principle and has therefore been immensely popular as a standard adjustment procedure to account for confounding bias in such studies.

-In spite of the immense practical popularity of PC adjustment for high dimensional nuisance parameters, the most basic theoretical questions remain unanswered for this high popular and regularly used principle.
+In spite of the immense practical popularity of PC adjustment for high dimensional nuisance parameters, many basic theoretical questions remain unanswered for this high popular and regularly used principle.
 For example, the most traditional statistical questions that arise as a part of planning a real data analysis pertains to sample size and power calculations.
-Interestingly, the answers to even such simple questions remain unexplored.
-Indeed, the two stage method involving a principal component adjustment before testing for genetic association, implies interesting statistical phenomenon in high dimensional problems where the number of genetic variants under study is large \citep{patterson2006population} .
-In contrast to such implied caveats and potential pathologies of inconsistencies in high dimensional PCA \citep{johnstone2009consistency}, empirical success of the procedure in practical problems in turn go far towards making a strong case for the PC based adjustments in these applications \citep{yang2014principal}.
-This paper is aimed at providing first steps towards a theoretical formalism and reconciling these issues and thereby potentially resolve questions regarding when and why such PC-based adjustments are reliable and mathematically valid.
+Interestingly, the answers to even such simple questions seems to have remain unexplored.
+Indeed, this proposed two stage method involving a principal component adjustment before testing for associations in large scale studies, implies interesting statistical phenomenon in high dimensional problems where the number of genetic variants under study is large ~\cite{patterson2006population} .